Primary pulmonary artery leiomyosarcoma

 Treatment and prognosis

-It is an extremely malignant tumour with median median survival times of all patients according to one publication of around 1.5 months with possible prolonged to 10 months with surgery such as pneumonectomy +/- excision of the tumor from the vascular bed.
+It is an extremely malignant tumor with median survival times of all patients according to one publication of around 1.5 months with possible prolonged to 10 months with surgery such as pneumonectomy +/- excision of the tumor from the vascular bed.
 Early detection and surgical resection improves patient survival, the benefits of adjuvant therapy are not well understood.
 Systemic metastases have been reported in around 20% cases at diagnosis and sites include the liver, pancreas, mesentery, brain, adrenals, kidneys, thyroid and the skin 9.
-Frequency of metastatic disease is not thought to be related to original tumour size,
+Frequency of metastatic disease is not thought to be related to original tumor size,

 - primary pulmonary angiosarcoma